aohongyu/MetFID/README.md

 XXOYUNQCBYNWNL-UHFFFAOYSA-N  0.189474
 ```

 The first column represents the `InChIKeys`, and the second column represents the `Tanimoto similarity score`.
-Each table will ranked in a descending order by score.
+Each table will be ranked in a descending order by score.

 [1]:https://pubchempy.readthedocs.io/en/latest/guide/install.html